A Special Education Program (SEP) operates within the school. It

 peers and accessing differentiated teaching.

-Teacher team who will act as the point of contact between school and home, and
+student supported through the SEP will be allocated a Program Manager from within the Inclusive Education Teacher team who will act as the point of contact between school and home, and

 facilitate adjustments and intervention where appropriate.
 Support may also